 So, to prevent such a thing from ever happening here again, the founders formed a new union that would include as many of the newly "free and independent states" as wanted to join.
 They divided up the powers of the "federal" (union) government and assigned them in the Constitution permanently and exclusively to different branches, whose separated powers could not be held by a single person or group without amending the Constitution itself.
 And, Article 5 of the Constitution provides that amending the Constitution requires a great consensus of the people and the states of the entire nation.
 To even propose an amendment requires that the proposal be passed by 2/3 of both chambers of congress, or 2/3 of the state legislatures.
 To ratify an amendment thus proposed then requires the explicit approval of 3/4 of the states.
 Note, the federal government is not permitted to participate at all in passing a proposed amendment!
 It cannot amend the Constitution on its own authority.
 That doesn't just mean the federal government can't change the words of the Constitution on its own.
 It also means, far more importantly, that the government can't change by itself the way it operates or the distribution of power set forth in the Constitution.
 Because that would effectively alter the plan of government that's laid out in the Constitution.
 The Bill of Rights in the tenth Amendment explicitly provides "The powers not delegated to the United States by the Constitution, ...are reserved to the States respectively, or to the people."

 So the government can't legitimately redistribute its own powers among its different branches, even temporarily, for any reason whatsoever.
 If the government could do that, then every branch could delegate all of its power and concentrate it in one person.
-That person would then effectively be a king (or queen), an outcome the Constitution was specifically designed to prevent.
+That person would then effectively be a dictator, an outcome the Constitution was specifically designed to prevent.
 Similarly, no part of the government can legitimately delegate any of its power to some other party such as a contractor, or a corporation, or another government, or any other combination of any kind such as the United Nations, or the World Trade Organization, or NAFTA.
 Not even temporarily, for any reason whatsoever.
-In addition, the government can't legitimately exercise more power than is provided in the Constitution, even temporarily, for any reason whatsoever.
+In addition, the government can't legitimately exercise more power than is provided for in the Constitution, even temporarily, for any reason whatsoever.
 Every single power of all three branches of the entire federal government has to remain as it was set forth in the Constitution.
 Because the federal government has no legitimate power or authority that wasn't given to it by the states.
 And the states, for reasons that should be obvious, have never given to the federal government the power to change the rule book that defines and limits its powers, or to rearrange its powers on its own.